 The covariant Dirac current $j^\mu=\bar\psi\gamma^\mu\psi$ satisfies $\nabla_\mu j^\mu=0$ and defines a conserved inner product on a Cauchy surface of constant $\tau$).
 Taking the curvature into account, this inner product is defined by

-Our aim is to rewrite the equation of motion for the field in Schrödinger form so as to develop a first quantised representation of its time evolition.
+Our aim is to rewrite the equation of motion for the field in Schrödinger form so as to develop a first-quantized representation of its time evolution.
 Nevertheless, the Dirac Hamiltonian obtained from Eq.~\eqref{dirac2d} is not manifestly Hermitian with respect to the flat $L^2(d\xi)$ norm due to the $\xi$-dependence of the vielbeins.
 We therefore perform the field redefinition

 which yields a Hamiltonian that is Hermitian with respect to the standard flat inner product